CopernicaMarketingSoftware/REACT-CPP/README.md

 THREAD SYNCHRONIZATION
 ======================

-Let's introduce a new topic that has not been addressed in one of the
+Let's introduce a topic that has not been addressed in one of the
 examples: running multiple threads and optionally multiple thread loops.

 If your application runs multiple threads, there is a pretty good chance that sooner or later you want to get these threads in sync.
-When you have, for example, a worker thread that wants to report its results back to the main event loop, it should somehow notify the main thread that the result of the calculatations are somewhere to be picked up.
-This can be done with the Loop::onSynchronize() method.
+When you have, for example, a worker thread that wants to report its results back to the main thread, it should somehow notify that thread that the result of the calculatations are somewhere to be picked up.
+If the main thread is busy running an event loop, it should be able to interupt that event loop, so that the data can be picked up.
+This all can be done with the Loop::onSynchronize() method.

 ````c++
 #include <reactcpp.h>